Jean-Daniel/MatataKit/README.md

 Request sensor status.

-For each request, the response if composed of 4 bytes (including the request) followed by the queried value.
+For each request, the response is composed of 4 bytes (including the request) followed by the queried value.

 ### Light and Colors